jwnichols3/esm-ssm/README.md

 Much of what I learned during the refactoring process has evolved into known techniques, such as test driven development.

-The next generation solution started development in 2006 as part of a Enterprise Self Service Application (ESSA).
-This was based on Java / JBoss and used message bus solutions on the agent and at the server.
+The next generation solution started development in 2006 as part of a Enterprise Self Service Platform (ESS Agent and ESS Bus).
+This was based on Java / JBoss.
 While alpha and beta versions of that solution were code complete, the solution deployment was shelved due to the financial crisis and change in management.